tomost2019/MixMatch/README.md

 * CSS - Custom styling.
 * Javascript - Making interactive apps.
 * jQuery - JS Library.
-* Bootstrap 4 Framework - Layout and responsiveness.
+* Bootstrap 4 - Layout and responsiveness.
 * Git - Version Control.
 * Github - Deployment.
-* Visual Studio - IDE
+* Visual Studio - IDE.

 ### Features

 #### Sidebar
 A sidebar where the user can choose the level of difficulty.
-Saves space from the navbar
+Saves space from the navbar.
 #### Navbar
 A navbar where the user can reset the game or control the audio.
 #### Start Page